 1/2 cup white wine

 Slice mushrooms into strips.

 In medium saucepan over medium to low heat add 1 tbsp. butter and a little olive oil.

-Add minced garlic and mushrooms.
+Add mushrooms.
 Saute’ for 3-5 minutes or until mushrooms are tender.
 Sprinkle with a pinch of salt.
 Set aside and keep warm.

 Heat oil and 2 tbsp. butter in large saucepan over medium heat.
 Add onion and a pinch of salt and cook, stirring occasionally, until onion is translucent.

 Add rice and cook, stirring constantly, until chalky-looking and a white dot is visible in center of each grain.